daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-11.markdown

 ## Why `async void` is bad

-C# is full of "just because you *can* do it, doesn't mean *should"* pitfalls.
+C# is full of "just because you *can* do it, doesn't mean you *should"* pitfalls.
 Across Twitter these days, a lot of folks in the C# community are talking about why you shouldn't use `async void` methods.
-Let's dive in.

 This isn't an original, new, or groundbreaking idea: Stephen Cleary asked you to not do this in 2013 and Phil Haack talked about these methods being a "[scourge upon your code](https://haacked.com/archive/2014/11/11/async-void-methods/)" in 2014.